GaahNoel/flask-auth-api/README.md

 # Flask Auth CRUD
-A repository to save a project developed in python, used to learn the basic principles of API requests using this language
+A repository to save a project developed in python, used to learn the auth with flask and connection to mysql db with python

 # Instructions
 ## Run code